Don’t be misled by the title of this blog!

 I mean it.

-So many organisations purchase a learning platform and then a couple of months down the line regret the decision and wish they could hand it back.
+So many organisations purchase an online learning platform and then a couple of months down the line regret the decision and wish they could hand it back.

 They then look at the small print and notice the tie in.